kokoeverest/Automatic-time-lapse-creator/README.md

 > - Logging - the builtin python looging tool for creating comprehensive logs of the program execution
 > - Pytest, unittest.mock - testing and mocking objects in isolation
+> - yt-dlp - for getting the correct video stream url from a live youtube stream
+> - google data api v3 - for uploading the videos to a youtube channel (optional)

 ### Installation
 The latest release is available for installation via pip: